• Skip to primary navigation

 As they say, “little things are the big things.”
 This saying also holds true in a marriage.
 The everyday couple interactions are what shape a satisfying marriage.
-Research suggests that couples who spend more time talking together report greater relationship satisfaction, closeness, and perceive more positive qualities in their relationships (1).
+Research suggests that couples who spend more time talking together report greater relationship satisfaction, closeness, and perception of more positive qualities in their relationships (1).
 In addition, couples who engage in playful and enthusiastic behaviors during everyday interactions are better equipped in handling conflict constructively (2).

 Here are the four ways on how to increase and maintain relationship bond in your marriage.